 What students will need

 - Resources for student access to computers

-The following workflow is meant as guidance for how you can facilitate a Pro and Con Grid learning activity in a large course during remote instruction.
+The following workflow is meant as guidance for how you can facilitate a Pro and Con Grid learning activity in a large online course.

 - Write a prompt that will elicit thoughtful pro and con arguments on a decision, judgment, dilemma, or issue.

 - Create a Canvas Assignment in which students will submit and review each other's submissions.

 Creating a Peer-Reviewed Assignment In Canvas